zomy22/zomy22.github.io/hackthebox/blunder.md

 Using cewl to create a wordlist

 Write a python script to bruteforce login with cewl output.

+The IP is set to 127.0.0.1 with burp proxy configured to intercept and forward the traffic to 10.10.10.191.
+With this we can inspect the traffic in burp also.

-Handle csrf by using sessions and making a get request before posting the form data
+Csrf is handled by using sessions and making a get request before posting the form data with the obtained token

 blunder.py
 ```